Southcote, Berkshire: Geography

-Southcote, as a ward, is bounded to the north by Norcot, to the north-east by Battle, to the east by Coley and to the south-east by Whitley.
-To the south, south-west and west Southcote forms the boundary between the Reading and West Berkshire.
 The boundaries of Southcote are formed by Calcot Park to the north-west, the northern edge of Prospect Park to the north, the Reading to Basingstoke railway line to the east and by channels of the River Kennet to the south.
 The western boundary runs through housing in the Fords Farm area.

 Beyond the south-west and western boundaries, in West Berkshire, are the wards of Burghfield and Calcot.

-Less formally, Southcote is bordered by the settlements of Horncastle and Fords Farm to the west, Tilehurst to the north, West Reading to the north east, Coley to the east, Whitley to the south-east and Pingewood to the south.
+Less formally, Southcote is bordered by the settlements of Horncastle and Fords Farm to the west, Tilehurst to the north, West Reading to the north east, Coley Park to the east, Whitley to the south-east and Pingewood to the south.

 Topography

 Southcote is bordered to the south by the Holy Brook and the River Kennet; as such much of the land in the south of the area is floodplain.
 The proximity of Southcote to the river has led to flooding of roads and residences, particularly during the 2013–2014 United Kingdom winter floods.
 Flooding is exacerbated by the routes of the Holy Brook and railway line; the railway crosses the stream by bridges and culverts and in some locations the embankment acts as a bund, inhibiting the dissipation of floodwater.
 Similarly, a report by West Berkshire Council found that during the 2013–14 floods the single track road between the Holy Brook and the Kennet at Southcote Mill "acted as a barrier until the rising waters backing up in the flood plain fields finally breached".

 Network Rail's plans for electrification of the Great Western Main Line include provision for flood defences where the line is in proximity to the Holy Brook.

 The elevation of Southcote ranges from almost 100 m in the north-west extreme of the ward (SRTM data records this as 94 m, Ordnance Survey as 92 m) to approximately 37 m in the floodplains north and south of the Kennet.